 Although most modern translations for verse 20A read:

 “because of your little faith” or “you don’t have enough faith”,

 I think the King James Version is probably most accurate here.
 It says, “Because of your UNBELIEF.”

 The Greek word used—apistos-- has the sense of actively disbelieving and being faithless.
-If you finish reading Matthew 17:20b you’ll see that if the disciples had had even a little faith, they could have healed the boy.
+If you finish reading Matthew 17:20b you’ll see that if the disciples had had even a tiny bit of faith, they could have healed the boy.
 But they didn’t really believe they could, even though they tried.

 So here was an example of a man who believed, but the healers didn’t believe.
 Jesus in overriding his disciple’s unbelief clearly showed it was his will that the boy is healed.
 And since Jesus only did his Father’s will (John 14:31) we know it was God’s will for him to be healed.

 16. The gospels and Acts tell us repeatedly that Jesus “healed them all”.

 Matthew 8:16-17 / 9:35 / 15:30 / 19:2 / 21:14 /

 Since this is the case, how was it possible that it was God’s will for some of them to NOT receive healing?
 Did Jesus go against His father’s will?
 What does Jesus himself say about what He does?